Remote State Estimation over a Wearing Channel: Information Freshness vs. Channel Aging: Conclusions

 \section{Conclusions}

-We have studied the optimal transmission scheduling for remote estimation over a wearing channel.
-The problem was formulated as an MDP with two dependent age processes.
-We established the optimality of an AoC-monotone policy and proposed a structured policy iteration algorithm to determine the optimal timing for data transmission and channel renewal.
-Numerical results were presented to validate our findings.
+We studied optimal transmission scheduling for remote estimation over a wearing channel whose reliability deteriorates with time and usage.
+This setting creates a fundamental tradeoff between information freshness and channel aging.
+We formulated the problem as an SMDP characterized by two dependent age processes.
+We established the existence of an AoC-monotone optimal policy and developed a structured policy iteration algorithm to determine the optimal timing of data transmission and channel renewal.
+Numerical results validated the proposed structural findings and algorithmic design.